Unexplained pain & its various causes

 Qi Stagnation and Blood Stasis – aches and pains in the whole body, burning or gnawing pain with tingling sensations in extremities, headaches.

-Kidney* Deficiency (either Yin, Yang, Qi or Essence Deficiency) – there will be impotence or lack of libido for males and infertility issues for both males and females.
+Kidney* Deficiency (either Yin, Yang, Qi or Essence Deficiency) – there will be impotence, lack of libido, or infertility issues.
 Other symptoms: sore lower back with restless leg syndrome, irritable bladder, dysmenorrhea, amenorrhea, premenstrual syndrome, hot flashes and night sweats.

 * Please note that the Chinese organs are energetic concepts and may or may not relate to the physical organs!